ca84/wcn-ipfs-archive/static_meta/README.md

 Media items are asociated with the categories if one of the search-strings has a partial case-insensitiv match in the media items title.

-Everyone is welcome to contribut add for example missing shows to the *categories_wcnshows.json*, but please test your search-strings first with the avalible test data.
+Everyone is welcome to contribut add for example missing shows to the *categories_wcnshows.json* via pull request, but please test your search-strings first with the avalible test data.

 For example like that: